alephium/www/src/content/blog/2023-12-18_Alephium-launches-its-Ambassador-Program-8e9c9c8c9d94/index.md

 description: 'Following the success of our previous community initiatives, we’re thrilled to introduce the next chapter in Alephium’s community…'
 ---

-Following the success of our previous community initiatives, we’re thrilled to introduce the next chapter in Alephium’s community…

----

 ### **Alephium launches its Ambassador Program**

 <figure id="e33e" class="graf graf--figure graf-after--h3">